 Give a Fever Reducer

 It’s important to give them a fever reducer which will help ease their discomfort.
-Although it won’t heal them completely, it will help them feel fewer body aches and chills as a result of their high fever.
+Also, investing in some nasal drops and sprays like the ones available at https://serp.co/archive/nasal-sprays-drops/ (or similar sites) can prove to be a wise decision.
+Although these products won’t heal them completely, they will help them feel fewer body aches and chills as a result of their high fever.

 If their fever doesn’t budget after giving medicine, then you may want to consider going to the hospital.